-Developing a good sense of what sources are trustworthy takes time, often through seeing patterns of approval in how diligent professionals rely on certain sources for credible information.
+- 3.2.1: Assessing the Credibility of Print Sources - 3.2.2: Assessing the Credibility of Online Sources approval in how diligent professionals rely on certain sources for credible information.
 If you continue to see respected professionals cite articles in Scientific American and The Economist, for instance, you can be reasonably assured of those sources' credibility.
 If you see few or no professionals cite Popular Mechanics or Infowars and you also see non-professionals cite fantastic, sensational, or shocking stories from them in social media, you have good reason to suspect their reliability.
 The same goes for sources regarding certain issues; if 97% of relevant scientists confirm that global climate change results from human activity (Cook et al., 2016), for instance, sources representing or championing the 3% opposition will be seen as lacking credibility.
 Patterns of source approval take time to track, but you can count on many more immediate ways of assessing credibility in the meantime.